AdMall Powers $337,000 Solar Branding Campaign

 It wasn’t a quick sale for Lambert.
 It took months to close, but as the final contract value indicates, it was well worth was effort.
 According to the client, “My persistence paid off,” joked Lambert.

-As of November 2019, the solar company has already seen a major return on investment.
+As of November 2019, the company has already seen a major return on investment for their solar branding campaign.

 From the ROI standpoint … they've already closed a $25,000 deal because of our station,” said Lambert.